TimedSDN/ofsoftswitch13_EXT-340/README.TimeExt.txt

 > ./utilities/dpctl tcp:localhost:6635 flow-mod -b 17 table=0,cmd=add ,in_port=2, apply:output=1
 > ./utilities/dpctl tcp:localhost:6635 bundle commit -b 17 -f 4 -T 1411648179 -N 123456789

 After completing these three steps, Dpctl waits until the switch completes the scheduled bundle and sends an acknowledgement.
-This may take a while...
+This may take a while.
+It is thus recommended to run the commit line in th e background (using an '&' at the end of the line).

 Does the time extension work on Mininet?